 You’ll be most anxious to add your offers and requests – to help you out we’ve made the list on the left of what’s on the system at the moment.
 If there’s anything you have/want that’s not on the list, contact a timebroker on email@example.com to get it added.

 Don’t forget to add your profile and photo – we want to get to know you!

 We'd like to make sure we're communicating with all our members.
 We have a local front-end website at www.portobellotimebank.co.uk where you can review the principles of timebanking, catch up with the latest news and plans, then use it as a gateway to here, the hOurworld site where your offers, requests and exchanges are recorded.
 We also send you a newsletter every Monday morning.
 Make sure communications from firstname.lastname@example.org don't end up in your spam box!

 Our community project activities are popular with our members and the public alike.
 You can see photos of the results on our Facebook page.
 We are grateful to Edinburgh City Council, Asda and Greggs for their support.

 Our membership continues to grow steadily and several of the newer members are very active.
-Our monthly meetings (normally at the Dalriada around the middle of each month, - check the website/Facebook) often feature a talk of general interest to our members.
+Our bi-monthly meetings (normally at the Dalriada around the middle of each month, - check the website/Facebook) often feature a talk of general interest to our members.
 Exchanges are much more likely to take place if you have met other members - in fact a large number of requests never make it to the database or weekly newsletter.
 They're organised between people who've met through previous exchanges.
-So if you're feeling out of it, take the first steps: update your profile, add some new offers and requests, join us in person at our monthly meetings, events, activity groups or community tasks.
+So if you're feeling out of it, take the first steps: update your profile, add some new offers and requests, join us in person at our members' meetings, events, activity groups or community tasks.